OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

-Note how lines 11-12 (as well as line 19) use the direct access to the ``Peak1D`` objects (explicit iteration through the ``MSSpectrum`` object, which is convenient but slow since a new ``Peak1D`` object needs to be created each time).
+Note how lines 11-12 (as well as line 19) use the direct access to the :py:class:`~.Peak1D` objects (explicit iteration through the :py:class:`~.MSSpectrum` object, which is convenient but slow since a new :py:class:`~.Peak1D` object needs to be created each time).
-The following example uses the faster access through numpy arrays with .. py:function:: get_peaks() or
+The following example uses the faster access through numpy arrays with :py:meth:`~.MSSpectrum.get_peaks` or :py:meth:`~.MSSpectrum.set_peaks`.
-.. py:function:: set_peaks().
 Direct iteration is only shown for demonstration purposes and should not be used in production code.

 .. code-block:: python